CemalUnal/cli/docs/concepts/databases/postgres.md

 #### spec.podTemplate.spec.nodeSelector

-`spec.podTemplate.nodeSelector` is an optional field that specifies a map of key-value pairs.
+`spec.podTemplate.spec.nodeSelector` is an optional field that specifies a map of key-value pairs.
 For the pod to be eligible to run on a node, the node must have each of the indicated key-value pairs as labels (it can have additional labels as well).
 To learn more, see [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) .

 #### spec.podTemplate.spec.resources